-Important: the download data button at right will download an incomplete spreadsheet with the state names missing (as of 2022-07-24).
-Since this download link does not work, select instead all the table text (rows and columns) and paste the selection into a text-only editor.
-Start selecting a bit above the first row and include a bit after the last row to make sure to capture everything.
+Note: previously, the download button returned an incomplete spreadsheet with the state names missing.
+When it didn't work, we selected all the table text instead (rows and columns) and pasted the selection into a text-only editor.
+One start selecting a bit above the first row and include a bit after the last row to make sure to capture everything.
+While this step is not needed here, the cutpaste trick can often save the day, so keep it mind for future data scraping.
+Note that video shows the cut/paste.

-Select and cut-paste white data first and save the text file, something like white2019temp.csv

-(9) Repeat the above steps for Rate of Cancer Deaths for black race.
-Select and cut-paste selection into a new text-only editor file and save, something like black2019temp.csv

-(10) Open "black" file in text-only editor.

-Delete commas (thousands separator)

-from population data numbers, and then

-substituting all invisible "tab" characters

-with commas.
-Simplify header names and

-make sure to add "black" to the "Rate",

-"Count", and "Population" header names.

-Note, sequence in video differs in that I

-edit white first and and then black.
-Save

-"black" file.

-(11) Open the "black" file in Excel to check that everything looks good.
+- (9) Repeat the above steps for Rate of Cancer Deaths for black race.
+Click to download and save the file with another temporary name, something like black2019temp.csv - (10) Open "black" file in text-only editor.
+Simplify header names and make sure to add "black" to the "Rate", "Count", and "Population" header names.
+Note: in Fall 2022 the downloaded file was "tabseparated" and it had commas inside population data numbers so all that had to be "cleaned up" (see video link).
+In Spring 2023 the file is already commaseparated and black pop. numbers are also already clean, so that's great! - (11) Open the "black" file in Excel to check that everything looks good.
 Later, you will delete columns B,C,D, and E: Cancer Type, Year, Sex, and Race.
+There is also a "type" column (mortality) in the dataset that's not displayed on the webpage.
+Later delete also that column.
+These screenshots don't show it.

+cancerType year

+2019 Female

+2019 Female

+2019 Female

+White

+White

+Female Brea Female Brea

+Female Brea

+Female Brea

+Arkansas